Introduction to Jambo | Yext Hitchhikers Platform

 That is where the Theme comes in.

 All of the knowledge about setting up the SDK/API and the workflow to configure it are defined by the Answers Hitchhiker Theme.
 You can think of the Theme as an architect and Jambo as the contractor.
 The architect’s role is to specify the overall design with blueprints.
 The contractor takes material and blueprints and produces the finished product, in this case, web pages.
-The theme leverages the templating power of the Jambo tool to allow Hitchhikers to work with an intuitive set of markup and configuration files, converting these files into raw html files that make all of the needed, complicated calls to the Answers Search UI SDK.
+The theme leverages the templating power of the Jambo tool to allow Hitchhikers to work with an intuitive set of markup and configuration files, converting these files into raw html files that make all of the needed, complicated calls to the Search UI SDK.
 It takes all of the complication out so that you don’t need to be a developer to build an experience!

 Jambo has a set of built-in commands, available for any kind of site, like “Add Page”.
 The Answer’s Theme can additionally add extra, custom commands, such as “Add card”.
 These are known as Jambo Commands.
-Everything about the theme exists to streamline the process for Hitchhikers to set up an Answers site.
+Everything about the theme exists to streamline the process for Hitchhikers to set up a Search site.
 It can and will be iterated on in the future as Hitchhikers discover common workflow patterns that would benefit from more automation!

 You saw a preview of the end to end process of updating your repo in Unit 1.
 Now let’s do a deep dive into what the repo looks like.